czivic/christinezivic/README.md

 ## 💡 What You'll Find Here
 ✔️ **Production-Ready Python Code** – CLI tools, APIs, automation scripts, and file processing solutions that have been built, tested and used on several productions.

 ✔️ **Real-World Applications** – Tools designed for **media production, metadata processing, and automation**.

+✔️ **Advanced Synchronization & Processing** – Scripts that mirror rsync functionality, automate video transcoding, and integrate with post-production tools like Nuke, DaVinci, and AVID.

+✔️ **Editorial & Workflow Automation** – Utilities that parse EDLs and convert them to OTIO for tracking editorial timeline changes and maintaining consistency between vfx shot usage and current timeline updates.

 Thanks for stopping by!
 Feel free to explore my repositories, and reach out if you'd like to discuss potential collaborations or opportunities.